-PHA will look at convictions that occurred within the past 3 to 10 years on average, depending on the nature of the conviction.
+PHA will look at convictions that occurred within the past 3 to 10 years on average depending on the conviction.
 PHA should not use arrests alone as the basis for denying, terminating, or evicting you (HUD Notice PIH 2015-19).
 PHA should not consider juvenile records, expungements (sealed convictions), or dismissed convictions.